DIVD-NL/web-www/_reports/confluence.md

 ---
 On May 30th – Memorial Day 2022 – researchers of the Washington DC based cybersecurity firm Volexity started an investigation after one of the customers detected suspicious activity on two internet-facing web servers, that were running Atlassian Confluence Server software.

-Researchers of Volexity found web shells being written to the disk.
-The Volexity-researchers were able to recreate the exploit and identify the zero-day vulnerability, in the current versions of Confluence Server and Data Center, which are used by governments, banks, and critical infrastructure.

-Volexity contacted Atlassian to report the relevant details on May 31, 2022.
+As the Volexity researchers delved deeper into their investigations, they uncovered a cunning plot.
+They discovered web shells being written to the disk, and upon further analysis, were able to recreate the exploit and identify a zero-day vulnerability in the current versions of the Confluence Server and Data Center.
+This software, used by governments, banks, and critical infrastructure, was under attack.
+Volexity acted quickly, contacting Atlassian on May 31, 2022, to report the relevant details of their findings.
 At the time of discovery, this exploit was only used in a very targeted way.

-Atlassian has confirmed the vulnerability

 On June 2nd, researchers at the American security company Volexity announced the vulnerability (CVE-2022-26134).
 On the same day, volunteers of the DIVD started scanning, using the version numbers of the identified instances.